flatironinstitute/sciware/17_FICluster/main.md

 ## Slurm Basics

 - Write a "batch file" (special kind of bash script) that specifies the resources needed:

+TODO: change to just one program (no for loop)

 ```bash
 #!/bin/bash